aiqswu/aiqswu.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor *(pending formal appointment)* at the School of Computer Science and Artificial Intelligence, Zhengzhou University.
+I am an associate professor *(initial appointment)* at the School of Computer Science and Artificial Intelligence, Zhengzhou University.
 I am also a member of the Intelligent Cluster System Engineering Research Center of the Ministry of Education, advised by Prof. [<span style="color:rgb(34,75,141);">Mingliang Xu</span>](https://www7.zzu.edu.cn/csai/info/1234/2497.htm).
 In 2024, I was supported by the *China Association for Science and Technology Young Talent Support Program for Doctoral Students*.
-I will receive my Ph.D. degree in Software Engineering from Zhengzhou University in 2026, under the supervision of Academician [<span style="color:rgb(34,75,141);">Guoliang Chen</span>](https://casad.cas.cn/ysxx2022/ysmd/xxjs/200906/t20090624_1807834.html) and Prof. [<span style="color:rgb(34,75,141);">Yafei Li</span>](https://www7.zzu.edu.cn/csai/info/1234/3327.htm).
+I received my Ph.D. degree in Software Engineering from Zhengzhou University in 2026, under the supervision of Academician [<span style="color:rgb(34,75,141);">Guoliang Chen</span>](https://casad.cas.cn/ysxx2022/ysmd/xxjs/200906/t20090624_1807834.html) and Prof. [<span style="color:rgb(34,75,141);">Yafei Li</span>](https://www7.zzu.edu.cn/csai/info/1234/3327.htm).
 I have published more than 10 research papers in top-tier international journals/conferences, including *IEEE TKDE*, *IEEE TMC*, *IEEE TITS*, *IEEE ICDE*, *PVLDB*, *IJCAI*, and *ACM CIKM*.
 I also serve as a reviewer for journals such as *IEEE TKDE* and *IEEE TMC*, and conferences including *ICDE*, *SIGKDD*, *IJCAI*, and *AAAI*.

 ## **Research Interests**